Equivariant $K$-theory of cellular toric bundles and related spaces: Preliminaries on -theory

 Let $X$ be an algebraic variety with the action of an algebraic group $G$.
 Then $\mathcal{K}^0_{G}(X)$ denotes the Grothendieck ring of equivariant algebraic vector bundles on $X$ and $\mathcal{K}_0^{G}(X)$ the Grothendieck group of equivariant coherent sheaves on $X$ (see \cite{Th}, \cite{mer}).
-The natural map $\mathcal{K}^0_{G}(X)\ra \mathcal{K}_0^G(X)$ obtained by sending a class of a $G$-equivariant vector bundle $\mathcal{V}$ on $X$ to the dual of its sheaf of sections is an isomorphism when $X$ is smooth, but not in general.
+The natural map $\mathcal{K}^0_{G}(X)\ra \mathcal{K}_0^G(X)$ obtained by sending a class of a $G$-equivariant vector bundle $\mathcal{V}$ on $X$ to the dual of its sheaf of local sections is an isomorphism when $X$ is smooth, but not in general.
 Moreover, when $G$ is a complex reductive algebraic group and $G_{comp}$ is a maximal compact subgroup of $G$, then any complex algebraic $G$-variety $X$ is a $G_{comp}$-space.
-When $X$ is smooth we have a natural map $\mathcal{K}^0_{G}(X)\ra K^0_{G_{comp}}(X)$ obtained by viewing an algebraic $G$-vector bundle as a topological $G_{comp}$-vector bundle on $X$.
+When $X$ is a smooth compact complex algebraic $G$-variety, we have a natural map $\mathcal{K}^G_{0}(X)\ra K^0_{G_{comp}}(X)$, obtained by first identifying $\mathcal{K}^{G}_0(X)$ with $\mathcal{K}_{G}^0(X)$ and then viewing an algebraic $G$-vector bundle as a topological $G_{comp}$-vector bundle on $X$ (see \cite[Section 5.5.5]{cg}).

+Recall that in \cite[Section 5.5]{cg} we have an alternate notion of $G$-cellular variety $X$, where $X$ admits a decreasing filtration \eqref{filter} by $G$-stable closed subvarieties $Z_i$ such that $Y_i=Z_i\setminus Z_{i+1}$ are complex affine spaces equipped with a linear $G$-action.
+However, $Y_i$ are not assumed to be the cells of a Bialynicki-Birula decomposition of $X$.
+Thus for $T$-varieties, this notion of cellular is weaker than our definition (see Definition \ref{cellular}).
+It follows from \cite[p.
+272]{cg}, that the map $\mathcal{K}^G_{0}(X)\ra K^0_{G_{comp}}(X)$ is an isomorphism when $X$ is smooth and $G$-cellular.